jostylr/event-when/README.md

     * that Will be the context for functions fired from ev
     * args Will be the arguments passed to such functions
-    * timing Is the timing passed to emitting events
+    * timing Is the timing passed to emitting events. later and firstLater togger .later and .later(...true),  respectively.
+No timing or anything else triggers .emit
     * reset Should the .when parameters be reset to the initial state once fired?

 * .on(str event, Handler--convertible, obj that, ? args, boolean first)  Attaches a Handler object to the string  Event.
 The Handler is returned.
 Anything convertible to a Handler can be in the second slot.
 The Handler will be called in the context of `that` with `args` passed in as one of the arguments if those are present.
 The boolean first if present and TRUE will lead to the handle being pushed in front of the current handlers on the event.